armory/docs/content/en/docs/Overview/demo/configure-integrations.md

       # - accounts/canary/prometheus.yml        # TODO - need to add CONFIG STORE
     {{< /prism >}}

+1. Run `create-secrets.sh` in `spinsvc/secrets` to update the [Kubernetes Secrets](https://kubernetes.io/docs/concepts/configuration/secret/) with the new token.

-1. Invoke `deploy.sh` to apply the changes:
+1. Run `deploy.sh` to apply the changes to the cluster:

     ```bash
     ./spinsvc/deploy.sh